JadonZufall/cs4900/SETUP.md

 Go to `andoid/app/build.gradle`
 find the namespace, change the `android/apps/google-services.json` to match the gradle, do not change the gradle.

+Fixing bad version issue with the android api `android/app/build.gradle` change minSdk to 23 instead of flutter.minSdkVersion

 ### IOS Emulation
 if you are on a macbook turn on power saving otherwise your macbook will cook itself.